Ryason55/quake_mission_packs_ry-vitalized/README.md

   - [SoA] The only unique boss squad is `armagon`.
   - [DoE] Unique boss squads currently include `guardian aztec`, `guardian egypt`, `guardian greek`, and `guardian` (a random guardian).
 Overlord and Dragon are planned, but I'd have to make sure they work right when spawned this way.

+Notes:
+- A couple times I've seen a Rottweiler not die properly, and continue to try and attack without collision until it does a jump attack.
+Haven't figured out what causes it yet, but it is marked as dead for the purposes of advancing the wave.
+Also not sure if this is a Horde-specific problem.

 ----- :new: [DoE] Capture the Flag -----
-- Regular CTF can now be initiated from the menu in Remaster.
+- Regular CTF can now be initiated from the menu in Remaster if you're playing one of the Ry-vitalized games.
 - Implemented team selection on join, similar to Remaster's Threewave CTF.
 - Team colors have been modified to match the banners in the levels.
 - Scoring in CTF is now based off of captures instead of frags.